hpihkala/ethwatch/ethwatch-client/README.md

 ```

 ## Future development
-TODO: tests
-TODO: handle changes in seed node set
+- TODO: handle changes in seed node set
-TODO: ability to wait N block confirmations on top of events
+- TODO: ability to wait N block confirmations on top of events
-TODO: optimize web package size (by only bringing in relevant modules of ethers?)
+- TODO: optimize web package size (by only bringing in relevant modules of ethers?)